pow-auth/pow/guides/api.md

 ## OAuth 2.0

-You may notice that the renew mechanism looks like refresh tokens in OAuth 2.0, and that's because the above setup is a very similar since we use short lived session ids.
-In some cases it may make more sense to set up a OAuth 2.0 server rather than using the above setup.
+You may notice that the renew mechanism looks like refresh tokens in OAuth 2.0, and that's because the above setup is very similar since we use short lived session ids.
+In some cases it may make more sense to set up an OAuth 2.0 server rather than using the above setup.

 ## Test modules